CDT-AIMLAC/ccintro-2023/slides/teamwork.md

 ## What makes teams challenging?

 * What difficulties can you see with delivering software as a small team, responding to customer needs?
-* Discuss in tables/breakout rooms
+* Discuss in tables
-* Write thoughts down on the Etherpad
+* Write thoughts down
 * 10 minutes

 -